Austin Hospital is one of four key hospitals that constitute Austin Health.

 Cancer, for example, was one of the "incurable" illnesses first patients were admitted with.
 In the 1920s, the Austin Hospital began experimenting with "X-ray" treatment for cancers and by 1935 the Austin was the largest cancer hospital in Australia.

-Austin Health’s current cancer services at Austin Hospital and Heidelberg Repatriation Hospital will be consolidated into a comprehensive centre on the Austin site, through a capital appeal for the Olivia Newton-John Cancer Centre.
+Austin Health’s current cancer services at Austin Hospital and Heidelberg Repatriation Hospital were consolidated into a comprehensive centre on the Austin site at the Olivia Newton-John Cancer Wellness and Research Centre.

 The Austin’s expertise in spinal injuries was developed from caring for "incurables" with paraplegia, and later in rehabilitating children who had survived polio and early victims of car accidents.